-Please note that each exchange has its own phrase for its wallets and sometimes for its markets.
-Generally, there are two markets in which you will end up trading with Cornix - Spot and Futures.
+Please note that each exchange has its own terms for its wallets and sometimes for its markets.
+Generally, there are two types of markets in which you can trade with Cornix: Spot and Futures.

 Spot VS Futures

-Cryptocurrency Spot trading is the process of buying and selling digital assets such as Bitcoin and Ethereum for immediate delivery.
-In other words, cryptocurrencies are directly transferred between market participants (buyers and sellers).
+Cryptocurrency Spot trading involves buying and selling digital assets like Bitcoin and Ethereum for immediate delivery.
+In other words, cryptocurrencies are directly exchanged between market participants (buyers and sellers).

-In the Futures markets, you are trading contracts that represent the value of a specific cryptocurrency.
-When you purchase a futures contract, you do not own the underlying assets.
+In the Futures markets, you trade contracts representing the value of a specific cryptocurrency.
+When you buy a futures contract, you don't own the underlying assets.
 Instead, you own a contract with an agreement to buy or sell a specific cryptocurrency.

-Depending on the exchange, sometimes there will be different wallets for different markets and sometimes it can have the same wallet.
+Depending on the exchange, there might be different wallets for different markets, or sometimes the same wallet can be used.

-For more information about each exchange markets and the funds required in each wallet:
+For more information about each exchange's markets and the required funds in each wallet:

 Binance: